-Social Media is a way in which people can get to know your business and how you work.
+Using social networks is a way to engage with potential job candidates, so they can get to know your business and how you work.
 By posting pictures or videos of what goes on behind the scenes in your office, aspiring candidates can get a taste of what working life is like there.

 Additionally, it is crucial to recognise that how people search for jobs is changing.
 Gone are the days of trolling through the job ads section of the local newspaper to find a role.
 Job hunters now are much more receptive when seeing a company on social media and how fun it may look to work there.
 Millennials and Generation Z love to see open-plan workspaces and nap pods, but snaps of Friday Beers can also say a lot about your business!

 Because of the Skills Shortage, the IT Industry is mainly candidate-driven.
 Candidates are aware that you need their technical abilities more than they may need you.
 With so many companies crying out for IT professionals, how your business appears online is a significant factor in securing IT Talent.
 It, therefore, becoming increasingly more important to have a social media presence, especially when trying to attract IT, Digital and Marketing candidates.

 Make your website the place where talented tech candidates come to, to solve their work-related problems.
 The way to do this is by writing regular blog posts that your target audience find engaging and informative.
 This way, when a candidate finds themselves in need of a new role, your platform is the first place they will look, out of habit.